gpttabrez/frentis-privacy-policy/index.md

 📥 1.
 Information We Collect

-We collect and process the following categories of data as declared in Google Play Data Safety:
+We collect and process the following categories of data as declared in Google Play Data Safety.

 A. Personal Information (Collected, Required)